 This guide walks you through the options for adjusting the look and feel of your Pacific, Bryler, Charlotte, Fulton, Horizon, or Naomi site.
-These options are available in the Style Editor.
+These options are available in Site Styles.

 This is a supplement to the guide Making style changes, which we suggest you read first if you're new to Squarespace.

 Tip: In the Home Menu, click Design, then Site Styles.
 To access tweaks specific to a page, navigate to Site Styles when on that specific page.

 Templates in the Pacific family support these page types: